Amazon-owned Whole Foods cuts healthcare benefits for part-time employees

 The company pledged to help employees find alternative coverage options “or to explore full-time, healthcare-eligible positions starting at 30 hours per week.”

 A group of Whole Foods workers began a union organizing push in 2018, a little more than a year after Amazon bought the organic grocer for $13.5 billion, its largest acquisition.
-Amazon gained a chain that has some 500 physical retail locations, accelerating its push into the grocery business.
+Amazon gained a chain that has some 500 physical retail locations and about 95,000 employees, accelerating its push into the grocery business.

 A social media account associated with the Whole Foods organizing push tweeted about the benefits cuts Thursday: “They already took our profit sharing.
 Now they’re coming for our healthcare.”